What do you need to travel to Australia?

 Australia’s national currency is the Australian dollar (AUD).
 While you can easily exchange money in big cities, Australia is a technological hub, and as such, digital payments are widely accepted, even in remote towns.

-Since the 1st of November, 2021, the country’s borders have reopened to international travelers.
-All COVID-related restrictions have been lifted, meaning travellers don’t need to show proof of COVID-19 vaccination to enter the country.
 Australia is a safe country when it comes to health.
+You won't find any mandatory vaccines as part of the Australia entry requirements.
 However, here are some recommended vaccines you should be up to date with regardless:

 - Chickenpox (Varicella)